novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-111.md

 And this smile turned into a meaningful one as he headed to the 【Seorabeol Hotel】 after work.

-"If a commoner rises to stand shoulder to shoulder with or surpasses the nobility, that would also be an interesting world."
+If a commoner rises to stand shoulder to shoulder with or surpasses the nobility, that would also be an interesting world.

-In his past life.

-The unfair starting points of silver spoons and dirt spoons increasingly prevented dragons from emerging from streams.
+In his past life, the unfair starting points of silver spoons and dirt spoons increasingly prevented dragons from emerging from streams.

 This time, he wanted to create a different world.